Stormy (rapper)

-Yasser El Malih (born 14 February 1997), known professionally as Stormy, is a Moroccan rapper and songwriter.
+Yasser El Malih (born on February 14, 1997), known professionally as Stormy, is a Moroccan rapper and songwriter.
 Born into a musical family in Rabat, he was exposed to diverse genres, including metal and hip-hop, through his brothers during his formative years.
 Stormy is known for his singing and rapping versatility and often listed among the best Moroccan rappers.

 The artist achieved critical and commercial breakthrough in 2024 with his debut solo album Iceberg.
 The lead single "Popo," a Brazilian funk-inspired rap track accompanied by a music video filmed in Rio de Janeiro, became a summer hit, amassing over 45 million YouTube views and 20 million streams as of March 2025, ranking among Morocco's most-watched music videos.
 For this commercial success, the song "Popo" was adopted as a jingle for Moroccan telecommunications company Inwi, featuring a branded lyrical revision and cameo appearance by footballer Achraf Hakimi.

 Early life

 Stormy grew up with two older brothers, both of whom first exposed him to music.
 His eldest brother exposed him to metal bands like Slipknot and Slayer, while his middle brother—an aspiring rapper—shared Moroccan hip-hop and American icons like Eminem and 50 Cent.

 Initially torn between metal and rap, Stormy ultimately chose hip-hop, drawn to the lyrical mastery of Jay-Z and Nas.
 Though his limited English initially hindered comprehension, he connected with their artistic confidence and rhythmic flow.
 As his language skills improved, he gained deeper appreciation for their wordplay—an element that would later define his own approach to music.